Anthony M. Avery

 I am admitted to, and have actually practiced before, the Tennessee Supreme Court, Tennessee Court of Criminal Appeals, Tennessee Court of Appeals, United States Court of Appeals for the Sixth Circuit, United States District Court for the Eastern District of Tennessee and the United States Tax Court.

 Unlike most attorneys and title companies, I am capable of drafting precise Deeds and Easements with new Legal Descriptions from one or more Survey plats, with comprehensive Derivation of Title clauses and Habendum clauses.
 And my Practice often involves Title Searches, Boundary Line Disputes, Deeds of any type, and Quiet Title Actions.
 My Estate Planning Practice includes Wills, Future Interest Conveyances, Trusts, and Probate Administration.
-Additionally I prosecute Will Contests and Land Partition Suits.
-In Criminal Defense Cases, my Clients do not hire me just to plead them Guilty to the original charges.
+Additionally I prosecute Will Contests, Foreclosures, and Land Partition Suits.
+In Criminal Cases, my Clients do not hire me just to plead them Guilty to the original charges.

 - Real Estate Law